mindaffect/MindAffectSDKiOS/README.md

 - **Popup button**: a labeled button to select one out of a number of options.
 The button itself shows the currently selected option.
 If it is pressed, a popover is shown to choose from all possible options.
 - **Popover with buttons**: a popover which can be populated with simple buttons.
 Optionally the popover also contains a button to close the popover without pressing any of the other buttons.
 - **Keyboard**: a view controller which can be used to present a keyboard and let the user edit a text using noise tagging.
 - **Tree navigation**: a controller that lets you create UI that is comparable to UINavigationController.
 It lets users navigate through a *tree* of *pages*, where each page can provide a list of *sub pages* for the user to navigate to.
 At the top the title of the current page is displayed and in the top left there is a button to go back to the previous page.
+- **Settings page**: a page with automatically generated UI for editing settings.
 - **Alert**: a popover similar to normal system alerts, but with buttons that can be pressed using noise tagging.